jim555-lab/SAT_planner/README.md

 # SAT_planner
-Code of a SAT encoder transforming a problem discribe with the PDDL into SAT problem.
+Code of a SAT encoder transforming a problem describe with the PDDL into SAT problem.